collinewait/simple-script/packages/simple-script-server/README.md

-# Simple script
+# Simple script backend

 A simple node backend for a fictitious app that creates scripts in a fake language.
-It is using an in-memory data store.
-Basically playing with objects.

 ## GET STARTED

 ### Set up

-- Navigate to the directory where you want to copy this repo, clone it by running `git clone <link of the repo>`
+- Navigate to the directory where you want to copy this repo, clone it by running `git clone https://github.com/collinewait/simple-script.git`

 ### Run the app
+- `cd` into the root of the project with `cd simple-script`
+- `cd` into the package containing the backend with `cd packages/simple-script-server`

+create a `.env` file and add the contents in `.sample.env` file.
+Update the values with your environment values.
+Don't forget to delete the comments next to the values.

+And then run the following commands.

-- Run `npm install` to install dependencies
+- Run `yarn install` to install dependencies
-- Run `npm start` to start the application
+- Run `yarn start` to start the application

 ### API Endpoints